 Linking student talent with community opportunities

-Program opportunities develop through partnerships with the Fresno State Office of Civic Engagement and Service Learning, Fresno County Office of Education, local school districts and community-based organizations.
+Program opportunities are provided through partnerships with the California Teaching Fellows Foundation, Fresno County Superintendent of Schools, local school districts and community-based organizations.
 The pool of university student talent is derived from those planning careers, such as teaching, that call for training and experience working with youth.

 The following CBL programs provide scholarships, training, counseling, connectivity and opportunities for Fresno State undergraduates to gain experience working in schools:

 - High School Education Pathway (Career Technical Education)